KHU-Interactive-Technology/khu-interactivetechnology-labpage/content/authors/Heechann/_index.md

 ---
 # Display name
-title: Inhyuk Song
+title: Heechan Moon

 # Username (this should match the folder name)
 authors:
-  - Inhyukk
+  - Heechann

 # Is this the primary user of the site?
 superuser: false